Pieds-noirs: Flight to mainland France

 The Government of France claimed that it had not anticipated that such a massive number would leave; it believed that perhaps 300,000 might choose to depart temporarily and that a large portion would return to Algeria.
 The administration had set aside funds for absorption of those it called repatriates to partly reimburse them for property losses.
 The administration avoided acknowledging the true numbers of refugees to avoid upsetting its Algeria policies.
 Consequently, few plans were made for their return, and, psychologically at least, many of the pieds-noirs were alienated from both Algeria and France.

 Most pieds-noirs settled in continental France, with a large number moving to regions in the South of France such as Provence-Alpes-Côte d'Azur and Languedoc-Roussillon which offered a similar climate to Algeria.
 Other pied-noirs who felt politically betrayed by the French government chose to settle in Spain, then ruled by Franco, with a significant section of the pied-noir population from Oran forming an enclave in the Alicante region.
 Others also migrated to the French overseas territory of New Caledonia, while smaller numbers of pied-noirs also settled in Australia, Israel, Argentina, Italy, the United States and Canada.
-In France, many relocated to the south, which offered a climate similar to North Africa.
 The influx of new citizens bolstered the local economies; however, the newcomers also competed for jobs, which caused resentment.
 One unintended consequence, with significant and ongoing political effects, was the resentment caused by the state resettlement programme for pieds-noirs in rural Corsica, which triggered a cultural and political nationalist movement.